 An educator is a facilitator of learning who spends time observing students, encouraging them to share ideas, ask questions, wonder and experiment in order to construct their own new knowledge and understanding of the world around them.

 I have been teaching at CIA FIRST International School since 2015.
-This is my first year as Kindergarten Deputy Principal where I support the Principal with day to day operations of the department.
+Now as the Deputy Head of Kindergarten, I support the Head of Kindergarten with day to day operations of the department.
 In the last five years, my practice has been centred around Kindergarten ages 3 to 5.
 Alongside teaching, I have also served as a Subject Coordinator in K3 Level.
 This involved me in writing, modifying and refining units of study to academic standards, School-wide Learning Outcomes (SLOs) and the principles on Understanding by Design.
 I have also made performance tasks and rubrics to assess unit goals.

 I believe that each student has unique strengths and that their learning styles vary.
 Teacher instruction must be differentiated to give adequate support and challenge for all students to develop genuine love and passion for learning.